SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 - Access token in JWT format

 ### POST /orders
-Send a new order to the app store providing order information for one single app with chosen licence terms.
+Send a new order to the app store providing order information for one or more apps with chosen licence terms.

 Request headers:
 - Content-Type: application/json